metio/terraform-provider-k8s/docs/data-sources/runtime_cluster_x_k8s_io_extension_config_v1alpha1_manifest.md

 Optional:

 - `ca_bundle` (String) CABundle is a PEM encoded CA bundle which will be used to validate the Extension server's server certificate.
-- `service` (Attributes) Service is a reference to the Kubernetes service for the Extension server.
-Note: Exactly one of 'url' or 'service' must be specified.
-If the Extension server is running within a cluster, then you should use 'service'. (see [below for nested schema](#nestedatt--spec--client_config--service))
+- `service` (Attributes) Service is a reference to the Kubernetes service for the Extension server.Note: Exactly one of 'url' or 'service' must be specified.If the Extension server is running within a cluster, then you should use 'service'. (see [below for nested schema](#nestedatt--spec--client_config--service))
-- `url` (String) URL gives the location of the Extension server, in standard URL form ('scheme://host:port/path').
-Note: Exactly one of 'url' or 'service' must be specified.
-The scheme must be 'https'.
-The 'host' should not refer to a service running in the cluster; use the 'service' field instead.
-A path is optional, and if present may be any string permissible in a URL.
-If a path is set it will be used as prefix to the hook-specific path.
-Attempting to use a user or basic auth e.g. 'user:password@' is not allowed.
-Fragments ('#...') and query parameters ('?...') are not allowed either.
+- `url` (String) URL gives the location of the Extension server, in standard URL form('scheme://host:port/path').Note: Exactly one of 'url' or 'service' must be specified.The scheme must be 'https'.The 'host' should not refer to a service running in the cluster; usethe 'service' field instead.A path is optional, and if present may be any string permissible ina URL.
+If a path is set it will be used as prefix to the hook-specific path.Attempting to use a user or basic auth e.g. 'user:password@' is notallowed.
+Fragments ('#...') and query parameters ('?...') are notallowed either.

 <a id="nestedatt--spec--client_config--service"></a>
 ### Nested Schema for `spec.client_config.service`